wenyuan0211/Arthrodire-phylogeny/character list of arthrodires.md

 >The lateral nuchal depression on the dorsal suface of neurocranium is short in the brachythoracids and long in the plesiomorphic arthrodires.

 186. The central sensory line leaves the postorbital plate: no (0); yes (1).
-> - The coding of Xitun actinolepid is 0.
+> - The coding of Xitun actinolepid is -.
-> - The central sensory lines of *Xitun Actinolepid*, *Dicksonosteus arcticus*, *Szelepis yunnanensis* don't extend out of the postorbital plate.
+> - The central sensory lines of *Dicksonosteus arcticus* don't extend out of the postorbital plate.